 However, the most striking point of this new law is that it establishes the opportunity to form a new legal entity, the SAS in Ecuador.
 This follows in the footsteps of countries such as Uruguay and Colombia, which have established the same entity in the name of business growth.

 A Simplified Stock Company (SAS) is a company where shareholders are only liable for the amount of money they invested in the company.
 Shareholders can choose to waive this limitation to insure with their own assets any operation of this type of entity.

 It’s important to mention that the SAS in Ecuador cannot be listed on the stock exchange.
-The SAS is constituted by means of a private document that will be registered in a new Registry of Companies by the Superintendence of Companies.
-Additionally, SAS entities do not have a minimum capital requirement.
+To form a SAS in Ecuador, you’ll need to register private documents in a new Registry of Companies by the Superintendence of Companies.
+Additionally, SAS corporations in Ecuador don’t have a minimum capital requirement.

-This type of legal entity in Ecuador cannot carry out activities or their line of business cannot be related to the financial, stock market, insurance or other systems that have special treatment under Ecuadorian law.
+This type of legal entity in Ecuador cannot carry out activities relating to the financial, stock market, insurance or any of the other industries that have special treatment under Ecuadorian law.

 What are the benefits of a SAS Simplified Stock Companies?

-Firstly, this new corporate structure comes with lower administrative costs.
+The fist advantage of the SAS Simplified Stock Company is lower administrative costs.
 The SAS in Ecuador can be executed and implemented by means of private acts and documents.
-The obligation to do them by public deeds is eliminated and therefore, notarial costs are eliminated.
+You don’t need any public deeds and so, notarial costs are cut.

 The second benefit is that the incorporation process and subsequent activities are much faster.
 You don’t need to register this type of corporate act in the Commercial Registries and it is only executed with the Superintendency of Companies.
 This means business owners can form a SAS in Ecuador with reduced bureaucratic requirements and wait time.

 A fourth benefit of the SAS in Ecuador is that restrictions on the transfer of shares can be established in the incorporation statutes.
-Additionally, it can be established that the shares can give multiple votes, thus streamlining the management of corporate governance for this type of entity.
+Additionally, it can be established that the shares can give multiple votes.
+This helps to streamline the management of corporate governance for this type of entity.